braintree/braintree_express_example/README.md

 ## Running tests

-All tests are integration tests.
-Integration tests make API calls to Braintree and require that you set up your Braintree credentials.
+To run all tests, run `npm test`.
+This requires the server be up and running to handle integration test requests, which make API calls to Braintree and require that you set up your Braintree credentials.

  You can run this project's integration tests by adding your sandbox API credentials to `.env` and running the following commands:

 ```sh
 # Start your node server